apache/predictionio/docs/manual/source/evaluation/paramtuning.html.md

 We define a `Metric` which gives a *score* to engine params.
 The higher the score, the better the engine params are.
-In this template, we use accuray score which measures the portion of correct prediction among all data points.
+In this template, we use accuracy score which measures the portion of correct prediction among all data points.

 In MyClassification/src/main/scala/**Evaluation.scala**, the class